FrankChen021/bithon/doc/integration/clickhouse.md

 >
 > The above example creates the MV under `system` database, this is not mandate, you can change it to any database.
 >
+> If the compression is enabled for the URL engine(the 'gzip' parameter), make sure your ClickHouse contains this PR: [Fix compression support in URL engine](https://github.com/ClickHouse/ClickHouse/pull/34524).